Mirabai: Poetry

 Most of Meera's poems are dedicated to God in the form of Krishna (left) and some poems include Radha (right), the chief consort of Krishna.

+The earliest datable reference to Mira is a poem in her praise in Nabhadas's Bhaktamal, a hagiographical anthology composed in about 1600.
 A number of compositions by Mirabai continue to be sung today in India, mostly as devotional songs (bhajans) towards Krishna, though nearly all of them have a philosophical connotation.
 Her poems describe her love, salutation, and separation from Krishna, and her dissatisfaction with the world.
 One of her most popular compositions remains "Payoji maine Ram Ratan dhan payo" (पायो जी मैंने राम रतन धन पायो।, "I have been given the richness of God's name blessing").
 Mirabai's poems are lyrical padas (metric verses) in the Rajasthani language.
-Several meters are used within her padas, but the most common meter found is mātric (syllabic) poetic line.
+Several meters are used within her padas, but the most common meter found is the mātric (syllabic) poetic line.
 Rāgas or melodies are attributed to these padas, allowing them to be sung.

+Her poetry frequently invokes the epithet Girdhar nagar (the gallant "Mountain bearer) and emphasizes her total surrender to him as her only true spouse.
+In her poignant poems of separation, or viraha, she occasionally characterizes Krishna as a detached yogi or renouncer who seduces lovers only to leave them in agony, an emotional intensity often mirrored in her use of nature imagery - such as the arrival of the monsoon and the cries of peacocks and cuckoos - to reflect the shifting flavours of union and longing.

+Mirabai's appeal transcends social boundaries, resonating with high-caste individuals through her royal suffering and with low-caste groups who admire her renunciation of status and her choice of the untouchable leather-worker Raidas as her guru.
+By identifying with the gopis of ancient Braj, she manifested a depth of unconditional love that the hagiographer Nabhadas noted as remarkable for a "degenerate age".
+While thousands of verses are attributed to her, scholars remain divided on how many she actually penned.

-While thousands of verses are attributed to her, scholars are divided as to how many of them were actually penned by Mirabai herself.
-There are no surviving manuscripts of her poetry from her time, and the earliest records with two poems credited to her are from the early 18th century, more than 150 years after her legendary disappearance in 1547.
+While hundreds of verses are attributed to her, scholars are divided as to how many of them were actually penned by Mirabai herself.
+The manuscript record for Mira's poetry is unusually thin.
+Only two poems attributed to her have been found in manuscripts dating from before the early eighteenth century, a far smaller number than survives for male poet-saints of comparable stature, and a search of manuscript libraries in Rajasthan found no examples earlier than the latter half of the eighteenth century, with only a handful predating 1800.
+The critical edition of Parasuram Caturvedi, on which most modern assessments of Mira rest, contains no reference to the manuscripts on which it is based.
+Consequently, researchers often identify a specific Mirabai style of devotion, seeing her songs as inseparable from her legendary life story and representing a unique identification between the author and the subject of her devotion.